owxnj1/django-app2/README.md

 # django-app2
-This repository is for Django Apps, third year computing
+This is the
+repository for Django-app for DCBS Module